 Being in the country where your target language is spoken gives you the chance to completely immerse yourself in the language and culture.
 You’ll be constantly surrounded by native speakers and use all of those German slang words and idioms you’ve been practicing!

-Plus, experiencing German culture can help you to better understand the language and its many quirks, especially those that are unique to the Berlin area.
+Plus, experiencing German culture can help you better understand the language and its many quirks, especially those unique to the Berlin area.
 The Berliners speak with a very distinctive accent and being around them will help you develop it yourself—you never know, you might come home and sound like ein echter Berliner (a true Berliner)!

 You’ll also pick up all the vocab that’s in the Berlinerisch dialect.
 By the time you go home, you should’ve learned enough cool Berlin words to impress your teacher back home!